EGAdams/SMOL_AI/smol_dev/late_night_wed.md

 #### Description

-This test case verifies that the `mode1P1Score` method updates the score for player 1 and player 2 if both players have 3 points.
+This test case verifies that the `playerOneScore` method updates the score for player 1 and player 2 if both players have 3 points.

 ### `TestMode1P1Score_3Points_EqualPoints`